spyder-ide/spyder/spyder/utils/help/tutorial.rst

 ======================================================
-Spyder - the Scientific PYthon Development EnviRonment
+Spyder - the Scientific Python Development Environment
 ======================================================

 *Spyder* is an Integrated Development Environment (IDE) for scientific